 You’ll own a piece of them and the income they kick out forever.

 What’s great about Tech Royalties is you get capital appreciation along with monster 10%-plus yields.

-If 2020 taught us anything, it’s that you should always keep some cash on hand – even in periods of rising inflation.
+If 2021 taught us anything, it’s that you should always keep some cash on hand – even in periods of rising inflation.

-Whether it’s for an emergency, a bear-market buying opportunity… or you decide to quit your job and try something new like millions of Americans did this year… you’ll be glad you have some when the time comes.
+Whether it’s for an emergency… a bear-market buying opportunity… or you decide to quit your job and try something new like millions of Americans did this year… you’ll be glad to have cash when the time comes.

-For example, you can use your dry powder to scoop up quality stocks like we did in March… Or you can make asymmetric bets on cannabis companies or crypto projects beaten down by negative sentiment.
+For example, you can use your dry powder to scoop up quality stocks like we did in March 2020… Or you can buy high-quality Tech Royalties experiencing a pullback.

 When these assets recover, they’ll make 10 to 100 times your money – and in some cases, even 1,000 times.

 Whatever life throws at you, cash typically “meets the need” better than anything else… So, if you haven’t already, set some aside today.
 And consider using a small portion of it to buy Tech Royalties.